“Oh Phills, you can’t say that…”

 Pat texted me that night to ask if I was okay and I said yes.

 It’s weird how best friends have that telepathy, to ask how you are.
-Like an inkling or an inbuilt instinct that makes caring about others easy feel like a need.
+Like an inkling or an inbuilt instinct that makes caring about others easy.
 An instinct.

 I’ve been lucky enough to have had it with 3 people my whole life.